paper-trail-gem/paper_trail/README.md

 which scans existing data in the versions table to identify all use of STI.
-Upon finding each entry which refers to an object from a subclassed model, `item_type` is updated to reflect the subclass name, providing full compatibility with how the `versions` association works in >= v9.2.
+Upon finding each entry which refers to an object from a subclassed model, `item_type` is updated to reflect the subclass name, providing full compatibility with how the `versions` association works after PR#1108.
 In order to more quickly update a large volume of version records, updates are batched to affect 100 records at a time.

 Hints can be used in rare cases when the STI structure is modified over time such as